Will-ALVIDI/cppStartingKit/README.md

 **Introduction**

 Build systems in Sublime Text are project specific.
 It is hard to make one which covers every type of project you will do.
-The **C++ Starting Kit** provide a build system and the following documentation as a starting point not as an universal solution.
+The **C++ Starting Kit** provides a build system and the following documentation as a starting point, not as an universal solution.

-I recommend you to create your personal build system inside your `Sublime Text/Data/Packages/User` folder :
+I recommend you to create your own first build system inside the user folder in Sublime Text :

-* Go to `Sublime Text/Data/Packages/User` folder or from Sublime Text by going to `Preferences > Browse Packages...` then go inside the `User` folder.
+* Go to `Sublime Text/Data/Packages/User` folder.
+* Or from Sublime Text by going to `Preferences > Browse Packages...` then go inside the `User` folder.
 * Create a file with an easily recognizable name like `User - C++.sublime-build`.
-* Copy and paste the following, it is a copy of the **C++ Starting Kit** build system.
+* Copy and paste the following, it is a copy of the **C++ Starting Kit** build system :

 		{
 			"cmd": ["g++", "-Wall","*.cpp", "-I", "../header","-o", "${file_path}/${file_base_name}"],